sunfounder/arduino_starter_kit/docs/source/6_blink_led.rst

        }

-6. Upload your sketch to the R3 board.
+6. Upload your sketch to the Arduino Uno R3.
 After completion, your LED should blink at a 3 seconds interval.

 7. Confirm everything is working as expected, then save your sketch.